Simultaneous Detection of Longitudinal and Transverse Bunch Signals at a Storage Ring: KARA

+KARA (Karlsruhe Research Accelerator), the \unit[2.5]{GeV} KIT storage ring, can be operated in different modes including a short bunch mode.
+In this mode, the momentum-compaction factor $\alpha_c$ is lowered by changing the magnet optics \cite{muller2012beam} to study the micro-bunching instability \cite{PhysRevAccelBeams.19.110701, steinmann2017continuous}.

-At KARA the revolution time is \unit[368]{ns} and the bunch spacing multiples of \unit[2]{ns} defined by the used radio frequency (RF) of \unit[500]{MHz}.
-This means that one measurement should only take at most \unit[2]{ns} so that the signal of only one bunch is detected.
+At KARA, the revolution time is \unit[368]{ns} and the bunch spacing of \unit[2]{ns} is defined by the radio frequency (RF) of \unit[500]{MHz}.
+One single measurement should take at most \unit[2]{ns}, so that only the signal of one bunch is detected.
+As part of the bunch detection setup, several systems have been installed and commissioned: A fast-gated intensified camera (FGC) to measure the horizontal bunch position and size, fast THz detectors to detect the coherent synchrotron radiation (CSR) as well as an electro-optical bunch profile monitor to determine the longitudinal bunch profile \cite{fisher2006turn, hubers2005time, Wilke_EOSD_SingleShot_PRL}.